-Adjust LO codes as necessary. ✔ K1 K2 К3 K4 K5 I1 12 13 14 E1 E2 E3 E4 E5 E6 E7
+Adjust LO codes as necessary.
+K1 K2 К3 K4 K5 l1 12 13 14 E1 E2 E3 E4 E5 E6 E7

-Lighter or hatched shading indicates modules that are not core, ie. not all students on this programme will undertake these.
-Issues Concepts Theories Terminology and scholarly Present academic work in a variety of o identify Ability to complete Recognise and describe several Self-management Teamworking Problem-solving Communication Application of numeracy Application of IT Social, cultural & civic awareness
+Lighter or hatched shading indicates modules that are not core, ie. Not all students on this programme will undertake these.
+Issues Concepts Theories Terminology and scholarly Present academic work in a variety of Ability to complete Recognise and describe several Self-management Teamworking Problem-solving Communication Application of numeracy Application of IT Social, cultural & civic awareness

-SOCHUM3113
+SOC3113

 Academic Skills and Studying with Confidence

 SOC3103 Project

 SOC3013

 Foundations in Psychology

+SOC3023

+Issues in Criminology and Policing

 SOC3003 Foundations in Sociology and Criminology

+SOC3033 Researching and Applying Psychology